 Josh leads work showing the relevance of Restorative Practice not only for interpersonal conflict but also for young people’s global citizenship, this includes our Tackling Racism Restoratively workshops, working collaboratively with Yasmine Fosu.

-Yasmine is an advocate for Restorative Practice at Penryn Campus where she is studying Politics and co-ordinating a project which creatively records students’ experiences of racism.
-Initially recruited by RJ Working as an Intern through the University of Exeter, Yasmine undertook our 3-day certificated training in October 2019.
-She has since become a sessional team member supporting RJ Working’s commitment to championing equalities with Cornwall’s young people through various contributions: collaborating on anti-racism project development, speaking at school assemblies and our Young People Connect for Justice Conferences.
+Yasmine has been an advocate for Restorative Practice at Penryn Campus where she co-ordinated a project which creatively recorded students’ experience of racism.
+Initially recruited by RJ Working as an Intern, Yasmine undertook our 3-day certificated training in October 2019.
+She has since become a sessional team member supporting RJ Working’s commitment to championing equalities with Cornwall’s young people.
+With Josh Rogers she has developed innovative ways of working including our Tackling Racism Restoratively workshops.